Pohakala at Mehana

 No analysis available

-I searched for short-term rental indicators such as STR, vacation rental, TVU, NUC, hotel rental language, or 30-day minimum rules.
-The remarks do not show that short-term rentals are allowed, so this is treated as false based on current evidence.
+I searched for short-term rental indicators like STR, vacation rental, NUC, TVU, hotel rental language, or minimum-stay rules.
+The remarks only reference a general rental/live-work use and do not provide evidence that short-term rentals are allowed.

 No analysis available